josalggui/RFAutoMaTE/README.md

 ## Overview

 RFAutoMaTE is designed to provide efficient and automatic matching of RF coils to ensure optimal performance and signal quality in Magnetic Resonance Imaging (MRI) systems.
-The equipment is equipped with advanced technology to simplify the impedance tuning process, making it a valuable asset for medical professionals and researchers.

 ## Features